 •There will be a final inspection required after the roof is installed, go ahead and call for this the day your roof is being installed (it takes 3 days minimum to get an inspector out to your home)

 •Go to your SSA client portal and fill out all the documents that you can.

-•Make sure you understand that at any point the mortgage company can cut Matlock Construction off and stop working with us and you will need to complete the process if that happens.
+•Make sure you understand that at any point the mortgage company can cut Matlock Roofing & Construction off and stop working with us and you will need to complete the process if that happens.
 They do not even have to give a reason; they sometimes just do it.

 •If you sent the first check off yourself, you will need to do the same thing for their RD (Recoverable Depreciation) check.

-•Even if you sent the first check off yourself, the mortgage company still requires documents from Matlock Construction, and you will need to follow the same procedures so your contractor can call and get updates.
+•Even if you sent the first check off yourself, the mortgage company still requires documents from Matlock Roofing, and you will need to follow the same procedures so your contractor can call and get updates.
 Documents the mortgage company will require are but not limited to a W-9, lien waiver release, roofing contractor’s contract, insurance scope of loss and final inspection on the completed roofing project for the recoverable depreciation check to be released along with completion pictures of your new roof.

 Let a well experienced roofing professional make your roofing claim stress free.